 Whether known as Autocross or SCCA Solo, the skills required to be the fastest car around a pylon marked course are the same as at Texas World Speedway.
 While the competition puts a premium on driving skills - with the fastest time often decided by a blink of an eye - this low-cost, low risk motorsport gets your adrenaline rushing through your system and makes you feel like you've just set the land speed record.
 This is what makes SCCA Solo so attractive and entertaining.
-Solo is a low risk motorsport due to the speed limits placed on it and is low cost because you can use your daily driver - but, believe me, that does not reduce the excitement level in the least.,
+Solo is a low risk motorsport due to the speed limits placed on it and is low cost because you can use your daily driver - but, believe me, that does not reduce the excitement level in the least.

 What class would my car run in?

 SCCA Solo has six major competition categories which are then broken down in classes of like cars.

 The major categories are as follows:

 This class is comprised of 9 classes, SS and from AS to HS, divided according to performance potential and car type, covering everything from Corvettes to Corollas.
-Cars are essentially as they rolled off the showroom floor with some generally, minor modifications allowed to expendable parts as defined in the Solo Rule Book and must run on a Street Legal DOT legal Race tires.
-These race tires, although DOT legal, are truly intended for rafcing puproses only and are generally hauled down to the event on these tires.
+Cars are essentially as they rolled off the showroom floor with some generally, minor modifications allowed to expendable parts as defined in the Solo Rule Book and must run on a DOT legal street tires with a treadwear of 200 or higher.
+These are truly street tires and not the DOT race tires you will find in the other categories.
+Most of the cars in this category are driven to the event on these tires.

 This is a category which allows a certain amount of "hot-rodding" to the cars, such as wheel size & width, induction and suspension changes.
-This class has 6 classes, from ASP to FSP and there is a noticeable increase in performance over the Stock classes.
-Many of these cars are still used on the street as daily drivers and they too must also run on street legal DOT legal Racetires.
+This category has 7 classes, SSP, ASP, BSP, CSP, DSP, ESP, and FSP.
+There is a noticeable increase in performance over the Street and Street Touring classes.
+While some of these cars are still used on the street, many become purpose built race cars.
+Cars in these classes use DOT legal race tires.

 The Houston Region Solo Program